-familiarisation; design of data collection processes; IT system changes; governance processes; external audit; and other costs.
-We believe that preparers will face some one-off familiarisation costs related to the change from applying the concept of 'significant' to applying the concept of 'material' to accounting policy information.
-We expect these costs to be minimal as before the amendments, IAS 1 already required preparers to assess whether each accounting policy was 'significant'.
+governance processes; external audit; and other costs.
+We believe that preparers will face some one-off familiarisation costs related to the change from applying the concept of "significant" to applying the concept of "material" to accounting policy information.
+We expect these costs to be minimal as before the amendments, IAS 1 already required preparers to assess whether each accounting policy was "significant".
 It is not expected that entities will incur any additional costs related to the design of data collection processes or related to IT system changes as the amendments do not affect recognition or measurement and require an entity to apply its own judgement to determine what accounting policy information is material.
 The cost of applying the amendments would be further limited as the amendments are required to be applied prospectively.
 We expect other costs (i.e. governance processes, external audit costs and other) to be minimal or nil.
-Users : We believe that costs to users will be minimal given that there may need to be some one-off familiarisation costs relating to becoming familiar with the amendments.
-Benefits for preparers and Preparers: The revised guidance will enable preparers to better exercise their judgement by focusing on accounting policy information which is material. users Users: The revised guidance will potentially reduce the disclosure of immaterial accounting policy information.
-In addition, users are likely to benefit from more entity-specific disclosures that should enable a better understanding of an entity.
+Users : We expect one-off familiarisation costs for users to be minimal as IAS 1 already requires the disclosure of significant accounting policies which is a small change from the new requirement to disclose material accounting policies.
+Benefits for preparers and users Preparers: The revised guidance will enable preparers to better exercise their judgement by focusing on accounting policy information which is material.
+Users: The revised guidance will potentially reduce the disclosure of immaterial accounting policy information.
+In addition, users are likely to benefit from more entity- specific disclosures that should enable a better understanding of an entity.
 Whether the amendments are likely to have an adverse effect on UK economy The 2021 Amendments to IAS 1 are limited in scope and will generally bring improved financial reporting when compared to current guidance.
-More specifically, the amendments are expected to enhance the transparency of reporting to investors, as the term 'material' is better understood by users of financial accounts than the term 'significant'.
+More specifically, the amendments are expected to enhance the transparency of reporting to investors, as the term "material" is better understood by users of financial accounts than the term "significant".
 The amendments also provide helpful examples of circumstances in which an entity would normally conclude that information about an accounting policy is material to its financial statements (see added paragraph 117B).
 We have not identified any factors that would indicate that these amendments would lead to changes that are detrimental to the UK economy.
-As a result, the UKEB believes that these amendments would not have any adverse effec to the UK economy, including on economic growth.
+As a result, the UKEB believes that these amendments would not have any adverse effect on the UK economy, including on economic growth.
 As such, the Amendment is likely to be conducive to the UK long term public good in that improved financial reporting improves transparency and assists in the assessment of management's stewardship.
 Conclusion Having considered all relevant aspects, including the trade-off between the costs and benefits of implementing the Amendments to IAS 1, the UKEB concludes that they are likely to be conducive to the long term public good in the UK as required by SI 2019/685.